eshabram/ML_Compression/README.md

 dataset, this project isn't more than a few megabytes in size.
 That is an increasingly small price to pay in the Age of Information.

-Below is a figure showing compression ratios for different compression algorithms for smaller messages such as text data.
+Below is a figure showing compression ratios for different algorithms in small message scenarios such as sms.
 The human conversation dataset referenced at the bottom of this readme was used in running tests for the collecting of this data.
 The plot illustrates SMC effectiveness for small messaging.
 Note that below the dashed line represents a negative compression rate, meaning that the messages